 - Mammals

 In order to help assemble teams to cover the widest range of possible species, we developed a RI BioBlitz Reference Taxonomy.
-It is not really a proper phylogenetic or cladistic ordering.
-Many levels of organization have been left off and some older groupings retained despite new orderings by scientific taxonomists.
+Many levels of organization have been left off and some older groupings retained.
 The goal is to simplify the presentation and focus on taxa that the scientifically literate public would be most familiar with.
-It might help to think of it as a list of the potential maximum number of teams.
-By starting with this list, we can then condense down to the teams we actually have available with the hope no taxon will be left unassigned.
 The document is helpful, too, for reminding participants to keep their eyes open for obscure, interesting, or often overlooked creatures.

 BioBlitz is a weird sort of game, and to increase the fun we track the performance of each team against the theoretical maximum number of species in their taxon and against the RI BioBlitz average and record high and low for their taxon.
 At the closing announcement every year we recognize teams that set new records and find the highest percentage of the theoretical maximum.
-If you’re setting goals, here’s the list of All Rhode Island BioBlitz Results 2000-2021.
+If you’re setting goals for your team, here’s the list of all Rhode Island BioBlitz Results 2000-2021.